The Audience Shifted

 The Implication for Communications Budgets

 Communications budgets are reallocating from wire distribution toward owned-channel infrastructure, schema-marked newsrooms, and named-partner authority cultivation.
-The wire spend is consolidating around the releases that truly need it.
-The releases that don't are taking the budget that used to go to wire and reinvesting it in the surrounding retrieval infrastructure — the corporate newsroom, the Wikipedia-adjacent authority work, the analyst engagement, the named-partner editorial.
+Wire spend is consolidating around the releases that truly need it.
+Releases that don't earn the wire are taking that budget and reinvesting it in the surrounding retrieval infrastructure — the corporate newsroom, the Wikipedia-adjacent authority work, the analyst engagement, the named-partner editorial.

 The shift produces a paradox: wire spend per release rises (because the releases that go wire are higher-value), while total wire spend often falls (because fewer releases go wire).
 Both directions are correct.